 This Month at Faith

-In-person worship has been suspended per recommendation of the City of Philadelphia for the remainder of the year.
+In-person worship has been limited per recommendation of the City of Philadelphia Department of Public Health.
 As Lutherans, we adhere to Article XVI of the Augsburg Confession and Luther's explanation of the Fourth Commandment to obey civil authorities for the good of society.

 Even if you're uncomfortable attending indoor worship during the COVID-19 pandemic, we still hope you'll continue to be involved with Faith Lutheran Church.
 We'll be livestreaming Sunday morning worship at 10 AM on the Faith Luther Facebook page.
 You can also read the texts of Pastor's sermons by clicking on the "Pastor's Blog" tab on the toolbar.
 Please remember, too that you can make online donations by clicking on the "Donate" button above.

 20 and the crowd came together again, so that they could not even eat.
 21 When his family heard it, they went out to restrain him, for people were saying, “He has gone out of his mind.”
 22 And the scribes who came down from Jerusalem said, “He has Beelzebul, and by the ruler of the demons he casts out demons.”
 23 And he called them to him, and spoke to them in parables, “How can Satan cast out Satan?
 24 If a kingdom is divided against itself, that kingdom cannot stand.
 25 And if a house is divided against itself, that house will not be able to stand.
 26 And if Satan has risen up against himself and is divided, he cannot stand, but his end has come.
 27 But no one can enter a strong man’s house and plunder his property without first tying up the strong man; then indeed the house can be plundered.